Friday, 14 November 2025

 James Baldwin

-Baldwin often ties moral failure to (and defined evil as) indifference, and he repeatedly insists that the problem isn’t only “out there” but within ourselves, within himself.
+Baldwin often ties moral failure to (and defined evil as) indifference, and he insists that the problem isn’t only “out there” but within ourselves, within himself.

 No comments: